knbknb/awesome-svg/topics/Text.md

 ## Text
-> SVG is great for create responsive texts and texts with filters.
+> SVG is great for creating animated text, or responsive text.

 BlogPosts and Tutorials